Torsor and Quotient Presentations for $D$-homogeneous Spectra: -graded Proj

 We prove the following characterization of relevant elements for polynomial rings.
 It can be seen as the generalization of \cite{CRB}, Proposition 2.1.3.4.

 \begin{lemma} Let $R$ be a ring and $S =R[T_1, \ldots, T_n]$ be a $D$-graded polynomial ring, such that $1$ is not relevant and $\rank(D) = r < n$.
-Then the irrelevant ideal $S_+$ is generated by all monomic relevant elements, and there are at most $\binom{n}{r}$ monomic relevant elements.
-Moreover, $f$ is relevant if and only if all homogeneous summands of $f$ have a factorization of length $\ge r$. \end{lemma}
+Then the irrelevant ideal $S_+$ is generated by all monomic relevant elements, and there are at most $\binom{n}{r}$ monomic relevant elements. \end{lemma}

 \begin{remark} Fix a homogeneous presentation \(S=R[T_1,\dots,T_n]\) with \(\deg T_i=d_i\in D\).
 The description of \(S_+\) in Lemma \ref{lem:mon_gen_S+} is relative to this presentation: The ideal \(S_+\) (and hence \(\operatorname{Proj}^D(S)\)) is intrinsic to the graded ring \((D,S)\).
 But the specific monomial generating set need not be preserved by arbitrary (non-graded) $R$-algebra automorphisms.
 It is canonical only up to graded automorphisms of \((D, S)\).
 But the same holds for the Proj construction itself, so we do not have to worry about non-graded automorphisms at all. \end{remark}